IRSND - english

 By Frank M. (ukw)

-IRSND is the counterpart of IRMP.
-IRSND encodes IR frames and works as an IR sender.
+IRSND is the counterpart to IRMP.
+IRSND encodes and transmits IR frames.

 Introduction

-IRSND is the counterpart of IRMP: it reproduces the original IR frame, e.g. previously received by IRMP, and sends it out via an infrared diode.
+IRSND is the counterpart to IRMP: it reproduces the original IR frame from data received by IRMP, which can then be transmitted over an IR emitter.

 Supported MCUs